 Strep is also the culprit behind a recurrent sore throat and constant abdominal bloating.
 Cystic acne can also be attributed to a chronic streptococcal infection.
 As the Epstein Barr virus flourishes, the co-infections tend to increase as well.

-H. Pylori is also another common co-infection which is associated with stomach ulcers and GERD(gastro-esophageal reflux disease) symptoms.
+H. Pylori is also another common co-infection that is associated with stomach ulcers and GERD(gastroesophageal reflux disease) symptoms.

 As you can see from a brief discussion of just a few of the possible causes and factors involved in Hashimoto's, this condition is complex in nature.